goytoom/goytoom.github.io/index.md

 layout: homepage
 ---

 ## About Me
 I am a social psychologist with a strong engineering background.
-After completing BS/MS degrees in Process Engineering at the Berlin Institute of Technology, I transitioned to psychology at Free University Berlin.
+I first worked on applying machine learning to control systems and process optimization (BS/MS Process Engineering, TU Berlin), but became increasingly interested in using these methods to study human behavior.
+This led me to pursue psychology (BS, Free University Berlin; PhD, University of Southern California).
 My research now combines computational and behavioral methods to study complex social phenomena, with a focus on grounding computational models in psychological theory.
 More recently, I have extended this work to improving AI systems by incorporating psychological theories of cognition and social behavior, particularly in the design of agentic AI.

 ## Research Interests